Janet Bercovitz

 Janet Bercovitz is an American entrepreneurship scholar and the Deming Professor of Entrepreneurship at the Leeds School of Business at the University of Colorado, Boulder in strategy, entrepreneurship, and operations.
+CU Boulder’s Leeds School of Business lists her as the Deming Professor of Entrepreneurship, with current research and teaching information available on her faculty page.

 Early career

 Bercovitz graduated with BS degree in chemistry, an MBA, and a PhD in Business and Public Policy with a concentration in strategy from the Haas School of Business at the University of California, Berkeley.
 Her PhD advisor was Oliver Williamson.

 Bercovitz was a faculty member at the Fuqua School of Business at Duke University.
 From 2005 to 2017 she served as an assistant professor and tenured associate professor in the Strategy and Entrepreneurship faculty group at the College of Business at the University of Illinois at Urbana-Champaign.
 In addition, she held a courtesy appointment in the Institute of Genomic Biology and has been a Miller Faculty Fellow at the Academy of Entrepreneurial Leadership at the University of Illinois.
 In 2017, she joined the University of Colorado as a professor of Strategy and Entrepreneurship.